betterscientificsoftware/bssw.io/Articles/BSSwFellowshipProgramFAQ2019.md

 ###  Is it permissible for current BSSw Fellows to apply for the program in a future year?

 No, applications of current BSSw Fellows will not be considered for awards in future years.
-While BSSw Fellows receive funding for activities during a particular period of performance, the BSSw Fellow designation is ongoing.
+While BSSw Fellows receive funding for activities during a particular period of performance, the designation of being a BSSw Fellow is ongoing.
 We encourage BSSw Fellows to continue to serve the scientific software community as alums by helping select future classes of Fellows and providing leadership in their communities.

 ### Does the proposal have to be involved with the Exascale Computing Project (ECP) or any kind of funded project?